ExiledPhobos/Olympic-Medal-Analysis/README.md

 After setting up the database:

-1. Use your SQL client or command line to extract the `total_medals_by_country` view as a CSV file and save it in the `data/` folder.
+1. Provided you have executed the SQL queries in `olympic_medal_analysis.sql`, use your SQL client or command line to extract the `total_medals_by_country` view as a CSV file and save it in the `data/` folder.

    Example:
    ```sql